lioc7381/pharmacy-management-system/docs/prd/epic-3-core-order-fulfillment-workflow.md

 ### Acceptance Criteria

-1. An "Order Management" screen allows the Salesperson to view orders, filterable by status (e.g., 'In Preparation', 'Ready for Delivery').
+1. An "Order Management" screen, protected by the `go_router` guard for staff roles, displays a list of orders fetched from the API.
 2. The Salesperson can change an order's status from 'In Preparation' to 'Ready for Delivery'.
+3.  **Backend (Laravel):** This action is handled by a secure API endpoint (e.g., `PATCH /api/orders/{order}`).
+Access is controlled via route middleware.
+4.  **Backend (Laravel):** An `UpdateOrderStatusRequest` FormRequest validates that the new status is a valid transition.
-3. When an order's status is updated to 'Ready for Delivery', the system sends an in-app notification to the client.
+5.  **Backend (Laravel):** When the `OrderService` updates the status to 'Ready for Delivery', it also generates an in-app notification for the client.
-4. The API endpoints for updating status are protected and accessible only to authorized staff.

 ## Story 3.5: Fulfill Delivery